-Australia’s proposed capital gains tax reforms spark business backlash
+Australia’s proposed capital gains tax reforms spark backlash from small businesses and start-ups

 Consensus Summary